254guru/alx-system_engineering-devops/0x19-postmortem/README-template.md

 While postmortem format can vary, stick to this one so that you can get properly reviewed by your peers.

-Please, remember that these blogs must be written in English to further your technical ability in a variety of settings.
+Please, remember that these blogs must be written in English to further your technical ability in a variety of settings.</p>